UoW-CPC/muscle-orchestrator/README.md

  # move to the app directory
  cd app
  python3 split_input.py -f /PATH_TO_THE_DATASET
- # Sample command: python3 split_input.py -f ../data/full_dataset.fas
+ # Sample command: python3 split_input.py -f ../data/dataset.fas
  # move again to the parent directory
  cd ..
  ```
  This sample command performs several steps:
- 1. Reads the file 'full_dataset.fas' from the folder 'data'.
+ 1. Reads the file 'dataset.fas' from the folder 'data'.
  2. Splits the dataset in fas files of 50 sequences and save the files in folder 'data/input'.
- 3. Adds a prefix to the input files, e.g. 'in-1-full_dataset.fas', 'in2-2-full_dataset.fas'.
+ 3. Adds a prefix to the input files, e.g. 'in-1-dataset.fas', 'in-2-dataset.fas'.
  4. Creates a log file into the folder 'logs'.
 Log filename: muscle-orchestrator.log.

- Example: In case the full_dataset.fas file contains 120 sequences, this result to three files in the input folder:
+ Example: In case the 'dataset.fas' file contains 120 sequences, this result to three files in the input folder:
- * in-1-full_dataset.fas, file that contains 50 sequences, 1 to 50
+ * in-1-dataset.fas, file that contains 50 sequences, 1 to 50
- * in-2-full_dataset.fas, file that contains 50 sequences, 51 to 100
+ * in-2-dataset.fas, file that contains 50 sequences, 51 to 100
- * in-3-full_dataset.fas, file that contains 20 sequences, 101 to 120
+ * in-3-dataset.fas, file that contains 20 sequences, 101 to 120

  ### Phase 2 - MUSCLE parallel execution